-Oakvale aims to provide students with a realistic experience of what being an animal keeper really involves to help determine if this is a career path you wish to pursue.
+Oakvale aims to provide students with a realistic experience of what being an animal keeper really involves helping determine if this is a career path you wish to pursue.

 What to Expect